+For traditional traders, the regulatory clarity that these recognized institutions provide is very appealing.
 For a niche subset of traders, digitally native platforms can deliver trading efficiencies that the legacy players seek.

 So, who will win mindshare in this emerging market for crypto derivatives?

 Follow my HackerNoon account to stay tuned for the next article in this series: